 The property tax levy is the amount a municipality raises through real and personal property taxes.
 In Boston, the property tax levy is the City's largest source of revenue.
-Each year, the amount to be raised must be determined in accordance with Proposition 21⁄2.
-Please see the information below for more information about the property tax levy.
+Each year, the amount to be raised must be determined in accordance with Proposition $2\frac{1}{2}$.

-Proposition 21⁄2
+Proposition 21/2

-Proposition 21⁄2, an initiative petition, was approved by the citizens of the Commonwealth in 1980.
+Proposition 21/2, an initiative petition,

+was approved by the citizens of the Commonwealth in 1980.
 Its principal provisions relative to the property tax are to:

-• Limit the property tax levy in a city or town to no more than 2.5% of the total fair cash value of all taxable real and personal property.

-- Limit the property tax levy to no more than a 2.5% increase over the prior year's levy limit, with certain provisions for new growth and construction.
+- Limit the property tax levy in a city or town to no more than 2.5% of the total fair cash value of all taxable real and personal property. - Limit the property tax levy to no more than a 2.5% increase over the prior year's levy limit, with certain provisions for new growth and construction.
 Taxpayers should note that the 2.5% limit applies to the entire levy, not to individual tax bills. - Provide for local overrides of the levy limit and a local option to exclude certain debt from the limit.
-Since the inception of Proposition 21⁄2, the City of Boston has not voted either to override the levy limitations or exclude any debt as allowed by Proposition 21⁄2.
+Since the inception of Proposition 21/2, the City of Boston has not voted to either override the levy limitations or exclude any debt as allowed by Proposition 21/2.

-Under the provisions of Proposition 21⁄2, the property tax may not exceed 2.5% of the value of all taxable property.
-In Fiscal Year 2018, the overall effective tax rate - taxes as a percent of value - was 1.44%.
-Overall effective tax rates for fiscal years 2012 to 2018 are shown in Figure 6.
-For more information about Proposition 21⁄2, see Massachusetts General Laws Chapter 59, Section 21C.
+Under the provisions of Proposition $2\frac{1}{2}$, the property tax may not exceed 2.5% of the value of all taxable property.
+In Fiscal Year 2019, the overall effective tax rate - taxes as a percent of value - was 1.43%.
+For more information about Proposition $2\frac{1}{2}$, see

+Massachusetts General Laws Chapter 59, Section 21C.